Skip to content

 (2) include the person’s name, telephone phone number, and mailing address;

-(3) be delivered before the earliest date on which action on the application may occur under Subsection 9-2-23(B) (Permit Issuance and Administrative Authority); and
+(3) be delivered before the earliest date on which action on the application may occur under Subsection 9-2-53(G) (Decision on Application); and

-(4) if the communication is by telephone, be confirmed in writing not later than seven days after the earliest date on which action on the application may occur under Subsection 9-2-23(B) (Permit Issuance and Administrative Authority).
+(4) if the communication is by telephone, be confirmed in writing not later than seven days after the earliest date that a decision on the application can be made under Subsection 9-2-53(G) (Decision on Application).

 (A) A person commits an offense if the person makes noise or uses sound equipment in violation of a provision of this chapter.